davidrhoden/davidrhoden-basic-netlify/timeline/seen-on-the-ground-in-the-garden-district.md

 ---
 title: Took a picture of a mosaic on the ground in the Garden District.
 date: 2018-11-13T12:00:00.000Z
-summary: Seen on the sidewalk in front of a mansion on Jackson Avenue.
 excerpt: Seen on the sidewalk in front of a mansion on Jackson Avenue.
 category: timeline
 image: /static/img/timeline/walk-education-tiles-nov-13-2018.jpg